Monetary-Foundation/MonetaryCoin-website/docs/distribution.md

 ### HOW MANY MERO TOKENS WILL BE AVAIALABLE?

 10% of MonetaryCoinERO Tokens will be distributed according to the schedule described herein.
-At the conclusion of the distribution, 90% of MonetaryCoinERO Tokens, less any coins forged during the distirbution of the initial 10%, will be available for Proof of Stake forging along with any unclaimed coins.
+At the conclusion of the distribution, 90% of MonetaryCoinERO Tokens, less any coins forged during the distrIbution of the initial 10%, will be available for Proof of Stake forging along with any unclaimed coins.

 The MonetaryCoinERO Token distribution will take place in two stages, a 7 day window, and a 173 window over a total of 180 windows.
 The first stage of the distribution will start on July 10th, 2018 at 00:00:01 UTC.